 Everything you need to take the test will be included in the test materials

 The test does not require—nor does it allow—research or access to special resources.
 The prompt and readings you will be given will provide all the information you need to complete the test.

 Caltech's honor code allows students to take many tests independently, with the understanding that students will follow the rules for the test.
 One requirement of this test will be that you do not discuss the test or your writing with anyone until after the test is complete.
 No one may offer feedback on or edit your essay.

 Each test is scored by multiple members of our faculty, and the decisions they make about the tests are final.
 There is no appeal process, and you may not retake the test if you disagree with your placement.

-If you asked current students for advice about this test, they would advise you to take it seriously.
+If you asked current students for advice about this test, they would advise you to take it seriously and submit an essay that represents your best work.
 The abilities to set aside the time to write and to produce writing that represents your best work are among the writing skills that the Writing Placement Test assesses.
 If you encounter illness or other hardship while taking the test, you should contact the test administrators immediately, before the test is scored.

 A fall make-up test is offered for students who cannot complete the spring test